TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/2-create-folder-structure-and-configuration-files.rst

 The :file:`composer.json` allows loading the extension with Composer (PHP package manager).

 After the basic structure has been created, the extension can now be activated in the extension manager.
-But at first the domain must be set up.
+But first the domain must be set up.